 What is a credit card?

-If you’re looking for a credit card definition, you’ve come to the right place.
+A credit card is a card used to pay for products and services.
 In simple terms, it’s a plastic card that conforms to global ISO standards and has the following characteristics on its front side:

 - EMV chip